Here is a video showing Bob calling for the club on a typical Thursday night. Bob calling in Houston at the Hey Lollies

 The next class started in the spring of 1965 and was taught by Rufus Honea.
 Other class teachers were Vernon "Red" Donaghe from 1967 to 1972, M.K.
 Knopp in 1972, Randy Collison in 1973, Otto Warterman from 1974 to 1981, and Bob Baier from 1982 through this current year.

 Starting in September, new couples are invited to join the Hey Lollies' class and take lessons from the last of September through the end of March with our fabulous class instructor, Bob Baier.
-After graduation on the first Thursday in April, these couples are welcome to join in dancing with the rest of the current Hey Lollies members.
+After graduation on the first Thursday in April, those couples who are married are welcome to join the club.
+All graduates are welcome to dance with the Hey Lollies as members or guests.